-1⁄2 cup raisins, unsweetened dried cranberries, fresh or unsweetened dried blueberries, or chopped walnuts, pecans, or almonds (optional)
+1/2 cup raisins, unsweetened dried cranberries, fresh or unsweetened dried

 - 1. Preheat the oven to 350°F. Lightly spray a 9-inch square baking dish with cooking spray. - 2.
 In a large bowl, whisk together the milk, egg, egg white, brown sugar blend, vanilla, cinnamon, and cloves. - 3.
 Stir in the bread, apples, and raisins, cranberries, blueberries, or nuts. - 4.
 Pour the mixture into the baking dish.
 Bake for 40 to 45 minutes, or until the bread cubes are golden brown.